Feedback Linearisation with State Constraints: Problem Formulation: Asymptotic Constrained Tracking

 For simplicity, throughout this paper we will assume that there exists a unique continuous solution, $x(t)$, to the ODE~\eqref{system's ODE} for all $t \ge 0$ and $u \in L^1([t_0, \infty),\R^m)$.
 This assumption is non-restrictive, for instance, when the vector field of the ODE is Lipschitz continuous, the solution map exists over a finite time interval.
 Moreover, this interval can be extended arbitrarily if the solution remains within a compact set, as elaborated in~\cite{khalil2002control}.

-\textbf{Problem (Asymptotic Tracking with state constraints):} Given a feasible initial condition $(t_0,x_0) \in [0,\infty) \times \R^n$, satisfying $\phi(t_0,x_0) \le 0$, where $\phi \in C^\infty([t_0, \infty) \times \R^n, \R^r)$, and a smooth reference signal $y_r \in C^\infty([t_0, \infty), \R^m)$ {find a feedback controller that ensures the output of ODE~\eqref{system's ODE} tracks the reference asymptotically, while the closed loop trajectory, $x(t)$, satisfies the state constraints:} The above tracking control problem is also a generalisation of the classical tracking problem~\cite{ha1987robust}, finding a controller that drives the output of the system to asymptotically track a reference signal while keeping the internal states, $x(t)$, of the closed-loop system bounded.
+\textbf{Problem (Asymptotic Tracking with state constraints):} Given a feasible initial condition $(t_0,x_0) \in [0,\infty) \times \R^n$, satisfying $\phi(t_0,x_0) \le 0$, where $\phi \in C^\infty([t_0, \infty) \times \R^n, \R^r)$, and a smooth reference signal $y_r \in C^\infty([t_0, \infty), \R^m)$ {find a feedback controller that ensures the output of ODE~\eqref{system's ODE} tracks the reference asymptotically, while the closed loop trajectory, $x(t)$, satisfies the state constraints:} This problem is formulated to accommodate controller synthesis methods that introduce auxiliary integral states during design, such as the method proposed in this paper.
+These states, which are not present a priori, are constructed alongside the controller to enforce properties such as input boundedness.

+The above tracking control problem is also a generalisation of the classical tracking problem~\cite{ha1987robust}, finding a controller that drives the output of the system to asymptotically track a reference signal while keeping the internal states, $x(t)$, of the closed-loop system bounded.
 Clearly, when $\phi(t,x)=||x||_2^2-R^2$, for sufficiently large $R>0$, the above problem becomes the classical tracking problem.
 Classically, the bounded state constraint is not directly addressed, rather, a tracking controller is derived, and then, under various assumptions, such as stable zero dynamics~\cite{isidori2013zero}, it can be proven that the closed-loop system has bounded internal states.
 In this paper, we propose a fundamentally different approach where we design a controller based on the knowledge of the system constraints, captured by $\phi$.
 In the next section, we detail how to augment the state space to include information about the state constraints.